 How ancient Egypt warded off Apep – Banishing Apep

-Due to the lack of any motive in his evil ways, Apep was not worshiped by in ancient Egypt.
+Due to the lack of any motive in his evil ways, Apep was not worshiped in ancient Egypt.
 Instead, he was feared and hated across the land.

 Realizing that Apep could not be permanently defeated, Egyptians prayed and performed a number of daily rituals that they believed helped the sun-god Ra emerge victoriously over Apep.

 The commonest ritual that the Egyptians used to ward off Apep was called “Banishing Apep”.
 During the ritual, which was often overseen by the priest of Ra, an effigy of Apep was made.
 Subsequently, the priest called on all forms of evil in Egypt to possess of the effigy.
 After reciting some incantations, the priest dismembered (mutilated)and burnt the effigy.